robbyxp1/QuickJSON/README.md

 ## Optional Files

 The files QuickJSONDeepEquals, ..FromObject, ..ToObject, ..TokenReader, ..
-Gets, ..ObjectFilter, StringParserTextReader are all optional for a simple string read and write JSON converter.
+Gets, ..ObjectFilter, StringParserTextReader, JSONFluentFormatter are all optional for a simple string read and write JSON converter.

 ## Fluent Formatter